Unique in the world, dozens kilometers of galleries. A majestic site where to discover the ocher extraction work

 Outside: large esplanade, a garden and walking trails.
 The reception building integrates harmoniously with the site.
 An open-air theater in front of the cliff hosts summer events in an exceptional environment.

-A guided tour to discover the history of ocher miners
+A guided tour to discover the history of ochre miners